 Guided Meditation also regarded as Guided Visualisation is very much the use of guided imagery to help guide the listener into usually a deeply relaxed state.
-The narrator; teacher or therapist who is guiding the meditation uses various senses particularly soothing imagery, sounds, textures and safe anchors to help support the listener; client or student into a safe space.
+The narrator; teacher or therapist who is guiding the meditation uses imagery, sounds, textures, scents and feelings to help support the listener; client or student into a safe space.

-It very much uses the power of memory and auto suggestion to help trigger the mind into a story, a fantasy, a dream…They are supporting or guiding the client or student.
+Guided Visualisation uses memory and autosuggestion to help anchor the mind into a story, a fantasy, a dream…The therapist usually guides the client or student into a relaxed or therapeutic state.

-Where more traditional based meditation skills are based on accessing peace, calm and tranquillity away from our thoughts, it helps free our attachment to our thoughts, our stories, our belief’s.
-It helps us loosen of the cluttered or monkey mind and gives the client a life skill a tool they can apply to their everyday life.
-It is about empowering and teaching the student the skills as a self-help aid.
+Where more traditional based meditation skills are based on accessing peace, calm and tranquillity through presence and awareness.
+Helping us to detach from our thoughts, our stories, our beliefs.
+It helps gives us space from the cluttered or monkey mind.
+More traditional meditation styles like breath meditation gives clients and students a life skill that the can apply very easily into their everyday lives.

-Once a student has practiced an effective meditation technique it is much easier for them to access the peace, the stillness that is always there, it maybe hiding from our present view but it is always accessible.
+Once a student has practiced an effective meditation technique it is much easier for them to access the peace, the stillness that is always there.
+It may at times appear hidden from our present view but calm and peace are always accessible within us.

 I teach many different types of relaxation therapy and meditation, in-fact I train therapists in this area to be Certificated- Relaxation Therapists.
 Both guided visualization and meditation are highly effective relaxation tools and are used for different reasons.